Currently, there are over 1.5 billion websites and that number is constantly growing.

 Use tools like Google Analytics to check how much of your overall site traffic is coming from mobile devices.

-Knowing more about your audience and their preferences helps you to provide your visitors with a seamless browsing experience.
+Knowing more about your audience and their preferences helps you to provide your visitors with a seamless customer experience.

-Plus, having a mobile-friendly website design makes it easier for you to make use of mobile-specific marketing strategies, like push notifications or text messages.
+Plus, having a mobile-friendly website design makes it easier for you to make use of mobile-specific marketing strategies, like push notifications or text messages in retaining visitors on your site for longer.

 6. Fast load times